The physics behind ducklings swimming formations

 In this guest blog physicist Andrea Navarro Quezada talks about the Ig Noble physics wining topic on the study of duckling swimming formations.

-On October 6th, the Nobel Prize for Physics was given to Austrian Physicist Anton Zellinger for his work on quantum entanglement together with two other physicists.
+On October 6th, the Nobel Prize for Physics was given to Austrian Physicist Anton Zeilinger for his work on quantum entanglement together with two other physicists.
 Since then, Anton Zellinger was interviewed several times, appeared in radio and tv-shows and tried to explain the phenomenon of quantum entanglement in a simple way making use of cinnamon rolls, twins and colourful dices.
 Therefore, I will not make any effort in trying to go into quantum physics, but I will rather talk about another type of prestigious science award: the Ig-Noble Prize.

 The name Ig-Noble comes from the word ignoble, which means unworthy.
 The Prize honours achievements in science that first make people laugh, then think.
 The prizes are intended to celebrate the unusual, honour the imaginative and increase people’s interest in science, medicine, and technology.
 The Ig-Noble Prizes are awarded in September each year and this year’s Ig-Noble in Physics was awarded to physicist Zhi-Ming Yuan and colleagues from the University of Strathclyde in Glasgow for trying to understand how ducklings manage to swim in formation.